omeaman2/Project_RTOS/README.md

 TODO
 ---
+ - [] Make sure the graph is valid.
  - [] Be able to listen to a wav file.
  - [] In Fourier cancel only the most common frequencies (need to determine a cutoff in the fourier for that).